 Roomba 960 Navigation

-Interestingly, you won’t have to move your furniture or toys and kids’ play items as the Roomba moves across the floor until it encounters an obstacle, then it pauses to think and identify the best route to move around it.
+Interestingly, you won’t have to move your furniture or toys and kids’ play items to start cleaning, as the Roomba moves across the floor until it encounters an obstacle, then it pauses to think and identify the best route to move around it.
 It is intelligent enough to avoid collisions, but you’re safe moving obstacles from the area to be cleaned except for furniture that it can easily crawl under.

 You won’t see it bump into an object, neither will it attempt to roll over any object including a pen on the floor.
 Instead, it will “see” and determine the best way to clean around it.
 Cleaning a mid-size home takes anything between 45- to 60 minutes, depending on how dirty your floor is.